notional-labs/notional/swe/starport.md

 ## Conclusion

-In order to improve developer experience and ensure that debugging is possible down the line, Starport, the premier scaffolding tool in cosmos, should more carefully keep verisons up to date and unless spm gets 0-day updates, likely remove spm from the scaffold so that chains built with starport are easier to manage.
+In order to improve developer experience and ensure that debugging is possible down the line, Starport, the premier scaffolding tool in cosmos, should more carefully keep versions up to date and unless spm gets 0-day updates, likely remove spm from the scaffold so that chains built with starport are easier to manage.